 DRPT plays an active role in statewide rail planning for both passenger and freight service.
-As the designated state agency to coordinate federal rail planning efforts in Virginia, DRPT is involved in several planning initiatives to improve the movement of passengers and goods by rail in the Commonwealth.
+As the designated state entity to coordinate federal rail planning efforts in Virginia, DRPT is involved in several planning initiatives to improve the movement of passengers and goods by rail in the Commonwealth.
 DRPT's rail division also provides guidance and data for VTRANS planning documents through the Office of Intermodal Planning and Investment.

 The Federal Railroad Administration (FRA) requires that states update their rail plans at least every five years to be eligible for federal rail funding.
 See our latest updates here: Virginia Statewide Rail Plan

 DRPT has been coordinating planning efforts with the Federal Railroad Administration and neighboring states for the Southeast Rail Corridor (SER).
-Established in 1992 as one of the five original national high speed rail corridors by the USDOT, the SEHSR corridor aims to provide faster and more reliable rail service between Washington, D.C., Richmond, North Carolina and points south.
+Established in 1992 as one of the five original national high speed rail corridors by the USDOT, the SER aims to provide faster and more reliable rail service between Washington, D.C., Richmond, North Carolina, and points south.
 The corridor has been broken down into several segments which have federal National Environmental Protection Act (NEPA) studies advancing on different timelines based on need.
 Such studies are required by the federal government as a condition to receive federal funds for transportation projects.